Rum ration: History

 Prior to 1800, a British sailor's ration of alcoholic beverage was originally mild beer (2-3% ABV) with a daily ration of one "wine" gallon, approximately 128 ounces, although frequently small beer was used with an alcohol content below 1%.
 This official allowance continued until after the Napoleonic Wars.
 When beer was not available (such as when ships were sent into warmer climates), one pint of wine was usually issued, depending on what was locally available.
 However, most ships also carried supplies of spirits based on what was locally available: in the Mediterranean, brandy, in the East Indies, arrack, and in the West Indies, rum.
 In 1805 the Admiralty purchased more than twice as much brandy as rum, and the navy was brewing beer to provision ships as late as 1832.
-Around 1806, however, rum became the standard spirit, and was often procured from distillers in Barbados, Guyana, Trinidad & Tobago and, sometimes, Jamaica.
+Around 1806, however, rum became the standard spirit, and was often procured from distillers in Barbados, Guyana, Trinidad and Tobago and, sometimes, Jamaica.
 There was no single "blend," rather the Navy bought and combined rums on an ad hoc basis.

 The practice of compulsorily diluting rum in the proportion of half a pint to one quart of water (1:4) was first introduced in 1740 by Admiral Edward Vernon (known as Old Grog, because of his habitual grogram cloak).
 The ration was split into two servings, one between 10 am and noon and the other between 4 and 6 pm.
 Around 1795, it became practice for ships to carry lemon juice, to prevent scurvy.
 Rations were cut in half in 1824 and again in half, to the traditional amount, one-eighth of an imperial pint (71ml), in 1850.